ZBar/ZBar/iphone/doc/faq.rst

    is at least one application that found a use for this...

-What target iOS versions does this library work with? iOS 4 is fully supported, including the latest video streaming interfaces.
-   Since Apple has dropped support for earlier versions of iOS on the App Store, we recommend that you target only iOS 4 for reading barcodes.
+What target iOS versions does this library work with? iOS 4, 5 and 6 are fully supported, including the latest video streaming interfaces.
+Since Apple has dropped support for earlier versions of iOS on the App Store, we recommend that you target only iOS 4 and later for reading barcodes.

-   iOS 3.1 is also supported, but you will have to resort to manual capture if you intend to distribute on the App Store.

-   The library should work all the way back to iOS 3.0, although we no longer test with it.
-For most cases we recommend you use at least iOS 3.1, which introduced several must-have enhancements for the UIImagePickerController (ie, :member:`~ZBarReaderController::cameraOverlayView` and ``takePicture``)

-   In all cases you will need at least a 4.0 SDK to build.
+   Note that iOS 3.1 is no longer supported; if you really think you need that, you should still be able to get it working...
 See :doc:`compat` for details about iOS version fallbacks.

+   In all cases you should use the latest SDK to build.

 Are any private APIs in use?
    No - the binary release of the SDK does not use any private APIs.

-   OTOH, if you do not care about private APIs (for instance, you are targeting AdHoc or enterprise distribution) and you want to enable automatic capture with iOS 3.1, you can build a version that uses UIGetScreenImage (which is again a private API).

-   See :doc:`compat` for details.

 Does this support "automatic" barcode capture?
-   Yes - if you use iOS 4, the default configuration will capture barcodes automatically from the video stream.
+   Yes - with recent iOS versions, the default configuration will capture barcodes automatically from the video stream.

-   Again, automatic capture is no longer supported with iOS 3.1 for apps distributed on the App Store.

 Building